mattsoen/cyber_sec/Security_Automation/README.md

 Files:

 password_policy_compliance.ps1 - This automatically reviews, corrects and enforces the local password policy.
+This is based on learnings from the Security+ course.

+basic_hardening.ps1 - This automatically performs basic security hardening tasks such as enabling Windows Defender and disabling unnecessary services.
+This is based on learnings from the Sceurity+ course.

+firewall_config.ps1 - This automatically configures basic firewall rules.
+This is based on learnings from the Security+ course.

+security_auditing.ps1 - This automatically performs a scan on open ports to alert if the state has changed.
+This is based on learnings from the Security+ course.